29 tips to create a successful contractor lead generation strategy

-1) Understand our ideal customer
+1) Understand your ideal customer

 2) Have an Unique Value Proposition(UVP)

-- Review badges
+- Review badges/ratings

 - Warranty specifications